NeuroTechX/ntx_slack_archive/devices.md

  >I didn't try to compress yet, some EEG applications don't need the compression but yes if we implemented a simple delta compression like on ganglion we can get four although that can for sure be lossy

+8/17/2017 6:38 PM

+ **graeme** :

+ >We have two of the Versus in our office.
+There's no stock software app for raw data, so you'd have to try a alexandre.barachant style bluetooth sniffing hack.
+I'm not sure if they're encrypted.
+Nonetheless, the big downside we found was that you have to use Ten20 gel - the polymer electrodes don't really work without that, and it comes with little tubes of Ten20 (called 'electrode conditioner' in their marketing) that they were selling on their website.